srozemuller/rozemuller_blog/content/blog/2021-10-14-manage-windows-updates-for-avd-using-micrcosoft-endpoint-manager/index.md

 [operation-northstar-updates](operation-northstar-updates.png)
 ## Device configuration

 To manage Windows Updates on the AVD session host automated, we need to create and assign an Update Ring policy.
 But there is more.
 Updating machines is only one part of all.
 After the update, we also need to check the device’s health.
 And what about update delivery.
 You don’t want your network down because of Windows Updates.
-All these aspects are managed with device configuration in Microsoft Endpoint Manager (MEM).
+All these aspects are managed with device configuration in Microsoft Intune (MEM).

 ### odata types